Documentation

 Accessibility

-Highly considering accessibility leads to the excellent opportunity to bring more users closer to the store's shopping experience.
+Prioritizing accessibility leads to an excellent opportunity to bring more users closer to the store's shopping experience.

 Adopt the following practices to promote inclusion: